Ritesh778/Steel-price-prediction/README.md

 Column descriptions
 Table- daily_offers
-id:A unique identifier for each steel item.
+id:A unique identifier for each steel item.<br>
-item_date: The date on which the steel item was added to the dataset. quantity tons: The quantity of steel item in tons.
+item_date: The date on which the steel item was added to the dataset.<br>
+quantity tons: The quantity of steel item in tons.<br>
-customer: The id of the customer who ordered the steel item.
+customer: The id of the customer who ordered the steel item.<br>
-country: The country id where the steel item is delivered.
+country: The country id where the steel item is delivered.<br>
-status: The current status of the steel item.
+status: The current status of the steel item.<br>
-"Won" indicate that a sale has been successfully completed or a procurement order has been approved.
+"Won" indicate that a sale has been successfully completed or a procurement order has been approved.<br>
-"Draft" indicate that a proposal or order is still being worked on and has not yet been finalized.
+"Draft" indicate that a proposal or order is still being worked on and has not yet been finalized.<br>
-"To be approved" indicate that a proposal or order has been submitted for approval, but a final decision has not yet been made.
+"To be approved" indicate that a proposal or order has been submitted for approval, but a final decision has not yet been made.<br>
-"Lost" could mean that the order did not go through or was not successful for some reason. item type: The type of steel item.
+"Lost" could mean that the order did not go through or was not successful for some reason.<br>
+item type: The type of steel item.<br>
-"W" stands for "wide-flange" W-section steel beam
+"W" stands for "wide-flange" W-section steel beam<br>
-"S" stands for "standard" S-section steel beam
+"S" stands for "standard" S-section steel beam<br>
-application: The purpose for which the steel item is used.
+application: The purpose for which the steel item is used.<br>
-thickness: The thickness of the steel item.
+thickness: The thickness of the steel item.<br>
-width: The width of the steel item.
+width: The width of the steel item.<br>
-material_ref: The reference number for the material used in the steel item.
+material_ref: The reference number for the material used in the steel item.<br>
-product_ref: The reference number for the steel item. delivery date: The expected delivery date of the steel item.
+product_ref: The reference number for the steel item.<br>
+delivery date: The expected delivery date of the steel item.<br>
-selling_price: The offered/selling price of the steel item.
+selling_price: The offered/selling price of the steel item.<br>